influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/administration/configuration.md

 A sample configuration file is also available in the Kapacitor code base.
 The most current version can be accessed on [github](https://github.com/influxdata/kapacitor/blob/master/etc/kapacitor/kapacitor.conf).

-To get current configuration settings, you can use the Kapacitor HTTP API to get configuration values for settings that can be changed while the Kapacitor service is running.
+Use the Kapacitor HTTP API to get current configuration settings and values that can be changed while the Kapacitor service is running.
 See [Retrieving the current configuration](/kapacitor/v1.5/working/api/#retrieving-the-current-configuration).

 ### TOML